Skip to main content

 In today's world, there's a constant battle over who controls the narratives—the stories that shape our shared beliefs.
 Every side wants their version of the story to be the one that is heard, honored, believed in and cooperated with.

 There are voices in us fighting over what to believe.
-Voices confused, angry, or scared by what happened to us, and what could happen next time.
+Voices confused, angry, or scared by what has happened to us, and what could happen next time.
 These voices cry out to be heard.
 Sometimes those voices can’t find words.
 Instead, they get stuck in our body.

 If we carry post-traumatic stress, military sexual trauma, or moral injury, part of us has a story that needs to be told.

-If you don’t know who or where your community is yet, finding a place where your full story is needed can guide you there.
+If you don’t know who or where your community is yet, finding a place where your full story is needed can help guide you there.

-By “full story,” I mean one that includes the physical details of our military experience—what happened in our bodies.
+By “full story,” I mean one that includes the physical details of our military experience—what happened to our bodies.
 A full story is in the present tense, told from our direct experience, and includes as much sensory detail as possible.

 Standard Story: